jfern-1084/3130-DBMS/README.md

 # CSI 3130 and 3530 - DBMS II
 Lab and tutorial files for students

+### Important:
+The project folder in this repo contains the four files mentioned in the Project document provided by Dr. Kiringa in his earlier email.
+The project is a group project with a max of 4 members.
+On completing the project you can present it to the lab TA's and then send it as an email to your lab TA for final evaluation.

 Note : Check this Postgres tutorial to get a refresher on how to write your queries : http://www.postgresqltutorial.com/

 ## TA contact details